Bruh722/ccjs200/README.md

 e.
 0.512
 ```

 b.
-What is the probability that someone drawn at random from this sample was previously arrested for either a violent or a nonviolent offense?
+What is the probability that someone drawn at random from this sample was previously arrested for either a violent or a nonviolent offense? (general addition rule)

 ```Rout
 a.
 0.537